 Some speculate that pica cravings are the body's attempt to obtain vitamins or minerals that are missing through normal food consumption.
 Sometimes pica cravings may be related to an underlying physical or mental illness.

 The most common substances craved during pregnancy are:

 - coffee grounds,

 - baking soda,

 If you give into pica cravings and eat non-food substances it is potentially harmful to both you and the baby.
 Eating non-food substances may interfere with the nutrient absorption of healthy food substances and actually cause a deficiency.
 Pica substances are also a concern because non-food items may contain toxic or parasitic ingredients.

 Don't panic; it happens and is not abnormal.
-The most important thing is to inform you doctor and make sure you have a complete understanding of the specific risks associated with your particular cravings.
+The most important thing is to inform your doctor and make sure you have a complete understanding of the specific risks associated with your particular cravings.